Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 • Every interaction a supervisor has with their team either reinforces or contradicts their stated values.

-• What tone supervisors use when someone makes a mistake to the way they handle disagreements in meetings.
+• The tone supervisors use when someone makes a mistake is similar to the tone they use when handling disagreements in meetings.
 That matters.

 • How supervisors respond to new ideas is important.

-• Do your supervisors protect their team’s time or constantly add to their workload?
+• Do your supervisors protect their team’s time, or do they constantly add to their workload?

 • Will your supervisors show respect when having a difficult conversation?